IDMNYU/audiolab/docs/synths.md

 #### Triple Comparator

-The **Triple Comparator** is Tcherepnin's first "Boolean" module, consisting for three identical circuits that send a pulse output HIGH whenever their "+" input rises above their "-" input.
+The **Triple Comparator** is Tcherepnin's first "Boolean" module, consisting of three identical circuits that send a pulse output HIGH whenever their "+" input rises above their "-" input.
 A knob can set a fixed DC threshold instead of a varying "-" input.

 <img src = "./img/serge7375_1_4.png" width="20%" title="Triple Comparator" alt="Triple Comparator">